dx-ted-emea/Azure-Resource-Manager-Documentation/Marketplace/Marketplace-FAQ.md

-[Is dev/test process for extensions?]
+[Is dev/test process for extensions]
 [Is it only about Windows ?]
 [Where supported OS is specified ?]
 [How can I see my extension ( which is private mode) in portal ?]